Skip to content

 Connect-ES brings the Connect ecosystem to TypeScript, the web browser, and to Node.js.
 It contains packages for working with Connect and gRPC-Web clients from the browser as well as Connect-, gRPC-, and gRPC-Web-compatible clients and servers in Node.js

-protoc-gen-connect-es generates client service stubs for TypeScript and JavaScript.
-It requires the protoc-gen-es plugin to generate message and service stubs.
-The code generated by these two plugins requires the runtime libraries @connectrpc/connect, and @bufbuild/protobuf.
+It requires the protoc-gen-es plugin to generate message and service types for TypeScript and JavaScript, and the runtime libraries @connectrpc/connect, and @bufbuild/protobuf.

 buf.gen.yaml